NFantela/n-angular-starter/README.md

  e.g. @function em() // converts to em values uses fixed font size as 2nd argument found in variables.scss
 =========================================
 # LAYOUT
+-- we have container class defined and it is sufficient to use media-queries($break) mixin from _media-queries inside elements css e.g. section {
+    // using media queries inside css selectors
+    @include media-queries(large){
+        width: 33%;
+        display:inline-block;
+    }
+}
 =========================================

 # END - _core.scss